Sign In Register

 Is Washington a Good Place to Live?

 Based on current data, Washington receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing.
-Areas to be aware of include below-average incomes, high obesity rates.
+Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
+Areas to be aware of include a high uninsured rate, below-average incomes, high obesity rates.
 Washington offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs